dbcraig/LmRaC/README.md

 #
 #	Line comments begin with a '#' mark
 #
-DESCRIPTION	"This describes the entire group of functions and is used to create a README file"
+DESCRIPTION	"This describes the entire group of functions and is used to create a README file in the functions/ folder"

 FUNCTION initializeMyFunctions      "Functions dont have to have any parameters"

 # indentation is not necessary and is only used for readability; extra tabs and spaces are ignored
 # all lines must have a "description" value since these are used by LmRaC to interpret and assign values

-FUNCTION getTopExpressionResults    "This text describes the what the function does and is how LmRaC decides to use it"
+FUNCTION getTopExpressionResults    "This text describes what the function does and is how LmRaC decides to use it"
     PARAMETER topK:NUMBER           "The NUMBER type may be integer or float depending on the function implementation" PARAMETER byFoldChange:BOOLEAN  "The BOOLEAN type is true or false" PARAMETER experiment:STRING     "STRING type are for characters"